 due to variations in income level and educational attainment [4].
 According to the World Health Organization (WHO), the average life expectancy globally in 2016 was 72 years of age.
 Global life expectancy ranged from 61.2 years in the African Region to 77.5 years in the European Region, a ratio of 1.3 between the regions [5].

-Employment, education, diet, quality of life, environmental conditions, government health expen- diture, and income have been reported as the main risk factors that have significant effects on life expectancy in both developed and developing countries [6–12].
+Employment, education, diet, quality of life, environmental conditions, government health expenditure, and income have been reported as the main risk factors that have significant effects on life expectancy in both developed and developing countries [6–12].
 Among these risk factors, poverty (income level) is the primary cause of ill-health and decreased life expectancy due to its negative effect on environmental sustainability and insufficient access to health care services [13–15].
 Globally, approximately 1.2 billion people live in extreme poverty, and 2.7 billion live in moderate poverty [16].
-In order to decrease share of out-of-pocket spending and ensure health care access to economically disadvantaged populations, health insurance coverage and prepayment schemes have been widely established in health care systems around the world [17].
-In developing countries, compulsory health insurance has been successfully implemented u as a tool for concentrating resources in the health sector and providing needed medical service to low-income households [18–22].
+In order to decrease share of out-of-pocket spending and ensure health care access to economically disadvantaged populations, health insurance coverage and prepayment schemes have been widely established in several health care systems around the world [17].
+In some developing countries, compulsory health insurance has been successfully implemented as a tool for concentrating resources in the health sector and providing needed medical service to low-income households [18–22].

 There is growing attention on compulsory health insurance because it has been proven as an effective way to achieve Universal Health Coverage [17].
 Compulsory health insurance, also known as the Bismarck Sickness Insurance, was first introduced in Germany in 1883.
 It guaranteed that all workers and their families had access to health services [23].
 Australia (1888), Hungary (1891), England (1911), and Japan (1922) respectively all later adopted national compulsory health insurance systems as well [23].
 Most countries in the world either use national compulsory insurance plans or a similar type of health care system [24].
 Health care spending accounts for the use of health care services and public health services.
 As a result, there is a clear trend in the relationship between compulsory health insurance and the life expectancy in a country.
 As a country’s health expenditure increases, the life expectancy also increases.
 However, to the best of our knowledge, the exploration of the long-term impact of compulsory health insurance on life expectancy is limited.
 This includes looking at the association between compulsory health insurance and life expectancy in different countries.
 The strength and changes related to this association have not been systematically investigated and compared.